-One of the Company's consolidated subsidiaries, Resource Plus of North Florida ("Resource Plus"), is a party to a revolving line of credit facility (the "Fifth Third Credit Facility") from Fifth Third Bank for \$3.5 million, which was scheduled to become due on April 23, 2020.
+One of the Company's consolidated subsidiaries, Resource Plus of North Florida, Inc. ("Resource Plus"), is a party to a revolving line of credit facility (the "Fifth Third Credit Facility") from Fifth Third Bank for \$3.5 million, which was scheduled to become due on April 23, 2020.
 Effective April 16, 2020, the term of the Fifth Third Credit Facility was extended and is currently scheduled to become due on June 16, 2022.

 Revolving loans of up to \$3.5 million are available to Resource Plus under the Fifth Third Credit Facility based upon the borrowing base formula defined in the agreement (principally 80% of "eligible" accounts receivable less certain reserves).
-As of June 30, 2020, there was a balance of \$700,000.
+As of September 30, 2020, there was no outstanding balance.
 The Fifth Third Credit Facility is secured by substantially all assets of Resource Plus.

 The Fifth Third Credit Facility currently requires Resource Plus to pay interest on the loans thereunder equal to (A) the Daily LIBOR Rate (as defined in the agreement) per annum, plus (B) two hundred fifty basis points (2.50%).
-On June 30, 2020, the aggregate interest rate under that formula was 3.60% per annum.
+On September 30, 2020, the aggregate interest rate under that formula was 3.60% per annum.
+The Fifth Third Credit Facility contains a debt service charge coverage ratio financial covenant requiring RP to maintain a minimum of ratio of 1.2 for available cash flow to fixed charges, as defined in the agreement.
+The Company was not in compliance of the covenant as of September 30, 2020 and expects to obtain a waiver from the Fifth Third Bank.